Collins revolutionized the world of management thinking with his

 well the kids run and what their scores are going to be.
 But ambition

-she may have to throw that kid off the team.
-That decision is one
+that she may have to throw that kid off the team.
+That decision

-also learning from what might be the mistakes?
-Being self-aware
+junctures—and also learning from what might be the mistakes?
+Being

-and self-reflective.
-What are some of the main stumbling blocks
+self-aware and self-reflective.
+What are some of the main stumbling

-the humility implied in this leadership model because it’s so unusual
+on the humility implied in this leadership model because it’s

-relative to our current culture.
-But the “will” dimension of the
+so unusual relative to our current culture.
+But the “will” dimension

-Level 5 is equally astounding.
-These people display such a strong
+of the Level 5 is equally astounding.
+These people display such

-will on behalf of their institutions, saying, “I will fire my brother
+a strong will on behalf of their institutions, saying, “I will

 At the core